-The magnet is supported by a total of 9 small pads (3 pads per post), each pad having a diameter of 66 mm.
-The maximum point load may be calculated by the total weight of the magnet distributed over the total contact area of the supporting pads.
+The magnet is supported by a total of 9 small pads (3 pads per post).
+The maximum point load may be calculated by the total weight of the magnet distributed over the total contact area of the 9 points.
+Each pad is circular and has a diameter of 80 mm.